 No matter how great your idea is, unless it is practically possible to develop a product around it, you can not convert it into a successful outcome.
 To ensure that creating the product around your idea is possible, you can build a small, working implementation to understand and demonstrate that your concept is feasible.
 If you estimate that your final product will be relatively large, you can also build a testable physical implementation of only a part of it.
 This implementation will be just enough to demonstrate that your idea is indeed feasible.
-It will not be complete, may not even be usable by the end-user.
+It will not be complete, and may not even be usable by the end user.
 However, it proves your hypothesis right.

 A Proof of Concept (POC) is this bare essential-partial or full-physical implementation that demonstrates the feasibility of your idea.